 The FEEDBACK Female Film Festival (FFFF) was created for women filmmakers and screenwriters.
 The goal is to showcase the best of female talent in film & TV from around the world.

-Screenplay Festival takes place monthly.
+Screenplay Festival takes place EVERY SINGLE MONTH.

 Festival takes place at the Regal L.A.
 LIVE Cinemas in downtown Los Angeles, and the Carlton Cinemas in downtown Toronto.

 See the best of the April 2017 Film Festival: